Decentralized Asset Custody Scheme with Security against Rational Adversary: Model

-\textbf{A trivial but useless solution.} In the most trivial solution, the asset under custody can only be moved when approved by all custodians or at least a majority of them.
-However, getting such an approval becomes expensive and even infeasible in practice as $n$ grows, especially when honest participants may go off-line (as in the sleepy model~\cite{PS17}), which renders the trivial scheme useless.
+\begin{interposition}[A trivial but useless solution] In the most trivial solution, the asset under custody can only be moved when approved by all custodians or at least a majority of them.
+However, as $n$ grows getting such an approval becomes expensive and even infeasible in practice, especially when honest participants may go off-line (as in the sleepy model~\cite{PS17}), which renders the trivial scheme useless. \end{interposition}

-Although the above solution is not satisfiable, it does provide enlightening ideas for designing a better custody scheme.
-The threshold authorization scheme guarantees that the adversary cannot move any asset under custody if he does not control enough many nodes.
-In a more general view, this is a particular case of game-theoretically secure schemes where the adversary's security deposit outweighs his revenue of launching an attack when the adversary has bounded power.
-As long as this property is satisfied the custody scheme should be secure in the game-theoretic sense.
+Although the above solution is not satisfactory, it does provide enlightening ideas for designing a better custody scheme.
+The threshold authorization scheme guarantees that the adversary cannot move any assets under custody if not a sufficient number of nodes are corrupted.
+More generally, this is a specific case of security against the rational adversary, where with bounded power, the adversary's deposit outweighs the revenue of launching an attack.
+Again, as long as this property is satisfied the custody scheme is secure in our model.

-In particular, the following toy example shows feasibility of implementing our idea with multiple subsets of $S$ as custodian groups, i.e. each subset of $S$ only controls a fraction of the total asset under custody.
+In particular, the following toy example shows the feasibility of implementing our idea with multiple overlapping subsets of $S$ as custodian groups.
+In this example, \emph{each} 3-subset of $S$ controls a certain fraction of the total assets under custody.
+Here $S$ is the set of all custodians.

-\begin{example}[Toy example] Consider the case when $n=5$, total asset under custody is $10$, and total security deposit is $6\times 5 =30$.
-Let each of the $\binom{5}{3}=10$ triads of $S$ form a custodian group, and assign the asset under custody and the security deposit equally to every group, i.e. each custodian group controls $4$ units.
-If the asset controlled by each custodian group can be moved with approval of $2$ out of $3$ members in that group, then an adversary controlling $2$ nodes is able to corrupt exactly $3$ custodian groups.
-However, by controlling $3$ groups the adversary can only move $4\times 3 = 12$ units, which is no more than the security deposit of adversary nodes, which is also $12$.
-Thus the custody scheme for $n=5$ is secure against adversaries controlling no more than two nodes. \end{example}
+\begin{example}[Toy example] Consider the case when $10$ units of exterior assets are under custody.
+Assume there are $n = 5$ custodians, each paying a deposit of $6$ units of assets, amounting to $30$ units.
+Let each of the $10$ 3-subsets of $S$ form a custodian group, and assign all $40$ units of assets equally to all groups, i.e. each custodian group controls $4$ units.
+If the asset controlled by each group can be moved with approval of $2$ out of $3$ members in that group, then an adversary controlling $2$ nodes can corrupt exactly $3$ custodian groups.
+However, by controlling $3$ groups the adversary can only move $4\times 3 = 12$ units, which is no more than the deposit of corrupted nodes (also $12$ units).
+Thus such a custody scheme for $n = 5$ is secure against adversaries controlling up to two nodes. \end{example}

-In what follows, we will formalize the model of decentralized custody scheme with asset distributed among custodian groups.
+In what follows, we will formalize the model of a decentralized custody scheme with assets evenly distributed among custodian groups.
+To start with, we introduce a formal definition of the custody scheme we consider in this work.